LibrariesHacked/cilipsw/README.md

 Libraries West
 --------------

-We hare publishing our Open Data at https:///www.librarieswest.org.uk/opendata
+We are publishing our Open Data at https:///www.librarieswest.org.uk/opendata

 Also see our [open data book](https://librarieswest.gitbooks.io/librarieswest-open-data/).

 Why Geography (or GIS)
 ----------------------

 Everything happens somewhere.

-Geography data is becoming increasingly important, because there is so much we can use from open data *about* locations.
+Geography data is becoming increasingly important, because there is so much we can use *about* locations.
 Examples include:

 - deprivation statistics and need of areas which include: income, education, work, services;
 - population density and rural/urban split;